-The purpose of this project is to design and construct a computer numerical control table (CNC).
-The CNC table will be built with multiple functions in mind that include routing, 3D printer, and a laser cutting.
-CNC machines now perform functions and movements, which were traditionally performed by skilled machinists.
-CNC machines meet the requirements of high production rates, uniformity and consistent part quality.
+The purpose of this project was to design and construct a computer numerical control (CNC) table.
+The CNC table was built with multiple functions in mind that include routing, 3D printer, and a laser cutting.
+CNC machines currently perform functions and movements, which were traditionally performed by skilled machinists.
+CNC machines are designed to meet the requirements of high production rates, uniformity and consistent quality of parts.
 Programmed instructions are converted into output signals, which in turn control machine operations such as spindle speeds, tool selection, tool movement, and cutting fluid flow [1].
-CNC Machines are very important to manufacture complex curved geometries in 2D or 3D with reduced cost.
-The machine components can have high accuracy and require unmanned operations [2].
+CNC Machines play a very important role in manufacturing complex curved geometries in 2D or 3D with reduced cost.
+The machine components can have high accuracy and are capable of unmanned operations [2].
 This project is initiated and sponsored by David Willy, a Mechanical Engineering professor at Northern Arizona University (NAU), located in Flagstaff, Arizona.